GeminiAd/readme-generator/README.md

 - Generate a README with a license badge, table of contents, clearly defined sectional content, and a link the user's github repository and email address.

+## Installation

+- Clone this repository down to your hard drive.
+- Make sure [node.js](https://nodejs.org/en/) and the npm package manager are both installed
+- Navigate to the directory that you cloned the repo down to and type `npm install` to install all dependencies.

 ## Usage

-- Download the contents of the repository on to your hard drive.
-- Make sure [node.js](https://nodejs.org/en/) and the npm package manager is installed.
-- Navigate using a command line interface to the directory that this program is in.
+- Navigate using a command line interface to the directory the repo was cloned into in the installation step.
-- Install inquirer package version 8.0.0.
-- Type "node index.js" in the command line.
+- Type `node index.js` in the command line.
 - Answer the prompts.
 - The README is generated as generated-README.md so as not to conflict with the README.md in the current directory.
 Copy over the generated-README.md to your project directory and rename it README.md.